-It was a period of ongoing exploration, analyses, experimentation during my time in America and England.
-To this day, I continue to discover new and endless opportunities that egg tempera presents.
+It was a period of ongoing exploration, analysis, and experimentation during my time in America and England.
+To this day, I continue to discover new and endless opportunities that the medium presents.

 “I paint exclusively in water-egg yolk-based tempera, which is most genuine and true.”